scottyjoppy/my-page/blog-posts/JTSE-D1.md

 ## The Idea

-I've always had an interest in factory building games such as _[Factorio](https://store.steampowered.com/app/427520/Factorio/)_ and _[Satisfactory](https://store.steampowered.com/app/526870/Satisfactory/)_.
-At the time, I was into one - [Assembly Line 2](https://store.steampowered.com/app/2691010/Assembly_Line_2_Mobile_Version/).
+I've always had an interest in factory building games such as _**[Factorio](https://store.steampowered.com/app/427520/Factorio/)**_ and _**[Satisfactory](https://store.steampowered.com/app/526870/Satisfactory/)**_.
+At the time, I was into one - _**[Assembly Line 2](https://store.steampowered.com/app/2691010/Assembly_Line_2_Mobile_Version/)**_.
 Through previous experience in the genre I'm used to using online tools like material calculators to plan my factories as efficiently as possible.
 Since the community for this game is relatively small there were no such tools available so I decided to use my newfound skills to create a calculator.

 <br>